NATIONAL INVESTOR RELATIONS INSTITUTE

 ARTICLE III ~ Organization/Administration

 Election of Officers and Directors - The Board shall mail a slate of candidates in the form of a ballot to all chapter members at least four (4) weeks prior to the Annual Meeting.
 Ballots must be returned to the Secretary-Treasurer or other officer(s) as directed, prior to the Chapter's Annual Meeting.
+The vote for Directors and Officers will pass by a simple majority of all votes received.
 The newly-elected officers shall be advised immediately thereafter, so that they will be prepared to participate in planning for the ensuing chapter year.
-The standing president will announce the results at the Annual Meeting of members, traditionally held in May or June.
+The standing president will announce the results at the Annual Meeting of members, traditionally held in June.

 President - The president is the senior executive officer of the chapter and is responsible for providing overall leadership and direction of chapter affairs.
 The president is responsible principally for assuring continuing chapter leadership development and orderly officer succession.
 The president shall preside over Board meetings, is responsible for development and maintenance of the chapter's bylaws, shall preside over chapter meetings, and shall coordinate activities with and among chapter officers.
 The president is the principal representative of the chapter in all matters related to its dealings and relationships with NIRI National.